-- Make a note of your PIN number and password as you will need these to access your application. - Upload all unofficial or copies of transcripts for all universities to the application. - Versant scores or recorded statements need to be attached to the application under Assistant Interest, scores/statements should be upload instead of assistantship essay. - All letters of recommendation need to be submitted electronically by the recommenders.
+- Make a note of your PIN number and password as you will need these to access your application. - Upload all unofficial or copies of transcripts for all universities to the application. - Recorded statements need to be attached to the application under Assistant Interest, scores/statements should be upload instead of assistantship essay. - All letters of recommendation need to be submitted electronically by the recommenders.
 You will need the recommender's e-mail to include in the application.